Former C.E.O. of Bill Bailey L.L.C. dba Nodal Ninja (2004-2019)

 Bill Bailey is both a humanitarian and an entrepreneur.
 He has loved photography for most of his life, and more specifically 360° panoramic photography.

-After selling his photography business he packed up and moved to warmer climes in California, and after marrying his lovely Aussie wife Kim, settled in Arizona.
+After selling his photography business in Alaska he packed up and moved to Australia for a bit before moving back to his native state California.
+He meet and married a lovely Aussie – Kim, and together they settled in Arizona.
 He wanted to venture back into photography and was drawn to the fascinating new and growing world of panoramic photography.
-In 2004 Bill partnered with Nick Fan of Fanotec and together they built the brand and company ‘Nodal Ninja’ that today still stands forefront in the panoramic industry.
-Bill has become widely known and respected in the community for his support of the arts and in helping to bring greater exposure to panoramic photography.
+In 2004 Bill partnered with Nick Fan of Fanotec out of Hong Kong and he built the US based company ‘Nodal Ninja’ which today still stands forefront in the panoramic industry.
+Bill has become widely known and respected in the community for his support to the arts and in giving financial aid in times of natural disasters around the globe.